Dacossti/Data-Analysis/README.md

 ---

-## 🧠 Personal Practice & Post-Course Work
+## 🧠 Additional Practice & Post-Course Work

 Beyond the main project, this repository also contains **personal work completed after the course**, aimed at reinforcing and extending the concepts seen in class.